broadinstitute/gatk-sv/website/docs/advanced/docker/images.md

 This approach offers several benefits.

-By splitting the tools into separate Docker images, we achieve a modular and focused structure.
-Each image contains the tools required for a specific task within the GATK-SV pipeline.
-This enables users and developers to easily work with individual images, as they can identify the specific tools needed for their particular analysis.

-Moreover, using smaller, task-specific Docker images offers the advantage of reduced sizes, which is particularly beneficial in cloud environments.
-These smaller images require less storage space when stored in container registries like Google Cloud Container Registry (GCR) or Azure Container Registry (ACR).
-Additionally, when creating virtual machines for workflow task execution, the transfer of these smaller images is more efficient.
+- **Modular and focused structure:**
+Each image includes task-specific tools, simplifying the use and maintenance of GATK-SV Docker images for users and developers, respectively.

+- **Reduced Docker image size:**
+Using task-specific Docker images reduces sizes, requiring less storage space in container registries.
+It also enables faster image transfer when creating virtual machines for task execution.

+- **Enhanced maintenance and extensibility:**
-Separate Docker images enhance maintenance and extensibility in the GATK-SV pipeline.
-Maintainers can easily modify or update specific tools or configurations within a single image without impacting others.
-This granularity improves maintainability and enables seamless expansion of the pipeline by adding or replacing tools as required.
+Maintainers can easily modify specific tools or configurations within a single image without affecting others, improving maintainability and facilitating seamless expansion by adding or replacing tools as required.

+- **Consistency and efficiency:**
-Additionally, the Docker image hierarchy offers advantages in terms of consistency and efficiency.
-One image can be built upon another, leveraging existing setups and tools.
-This promotes code reuse and reduces duplication, resulting in consistent configurations across different stages of the pipeline.
-It also simplifies the management of common dependencies, as changes or updates can be applied at the appropriate level, cascading down to the dependent images.
+Building images on top of existing setups and tools promotes code reuse and reduces duplication, ensuring consistent configurations across pipeline stages.
+It simplifies dependency management by allowing changes or updates at the appropriate level, cascading down to dependent images.

-In summary, by splitting the tools into smaller, task-specific images, the pipeline becomes more modular and manageable.
-This approach optimizes storage, execution, maintenance, and extensibility in cloud environments.
+In summary, splitting tools into smaller, task-specific Docker images optimizes storage, execution, maintenance, and extensibility.
-Leveraging Docker's image hierarchy further enhances consistency, code reuse, and dependency management, ensuring efficient and scalable execution of the pipeline.
+It enhances consistency, code reuse, and dependency management, ensuring efficient and scalable pipeline execution.